MarekSchiffer/pgu/macOS_x86/03. Chapter 4 - power/Readme.md

 6502 has 3 general purpose registers, the stack was primarily used.
 To this day, the x86_64 uses the stack for the return address but function parameters are nowadays passed by registers.
-After all, you place the value in the register, call the function and et voila everything is there.
+After all, you place the value in the register, call the function and et voilà everything is there.

 Using the stack to pass parameters needs a little more getting used to than passing by registers and in this chapter we will focus on that.
 The calling convention using the stack is also inevitable when dealing with recursive functions, as seen in the next chapter.
-In Chapter 8, we'll call a factorial functions from C making it necessary to use modern calling convention.
+In Chapter 8, we'll call functions from C making it necessary to use modern calling convention.
 We'll get into more detail there.
 <p align="center">
   <img src="./x86_Stack.gif" alt="Stack Animation x86_64" width="500">
 </p>

 # The Stack
 Every program on modern hardware "thinks" it owns all of memory.
 This little power function as well as Adobe Photoshop or Google Chrome.
 In reality